 From 2014 to 2017, Gregory attended UC Riverside and earned his Bachelor’s degree in Political Science.
 He was a member of University Honors and an editor, and eventually Executive Editor, on the Audeamus Editorial Board.
 During his second year Greg was given the opportunity to create and teach, for two quarters, an R’Course.
 Gregory’s course revolved around Civic Involvement and why it is important for everyone to be involved in body politic.
 He also became one of the founding peer-educators for Highlander Against Sexual Violence (H.A.S.V.) in his second year, an organization aimed at educating his fellow highlanders on concepts of sexual violence to combat the many systemic problems stemming from society’s rape culture.

 In the little free time he has, Gregory spends it with his family, particularly his nieces and nephews.
 Do not be surprised if you see him driving his middle niece to cheer leading practice, or playing in the park with his younger nieces and nephews.
 If not with his family, Gregory is a novice hiker and photographer.
-He also likes to spend time with his Great Dane Blue and taking in a leisurely stroll followed by his “guard” cat Elvis.
+He also likes to spend time with his Great Dane Blue.
 Greg is always up for a to a friendly game of chess, poker, monopoly, or even a pickup game of basketball.
 Oh, and if you dare, Gregory is always available for conversations surrounding the reform of power structures to create more equity in society.
 In keeping with that sentiment we encourage you to read scholarship from more learned academics by visiting POCAlsoKnowStuff and WomenAlsoKnow.